JeffMuniz/GoLang-Api/README.md

 https://docs.docker.com/compose/compose-file/02-model/

-#Houston we have a GO(Lang :-)  - Instructions for Using docker compose to create load balancing port 80 between 3 dockerized images * And 1 FrontEnd
+#Houston we have a GO(Lang :-)  - Using docker compose to create load balancing port 80 between 3 dockerized images * And 1 FrontEnd

 Please install git-scm and docker and compose before this Download and install, may be done follow this: https://docs.docker.com/compose/install/